 Winter Park residents attended the Jan.
-17 Planning and Zoning Board meeting to express concerns over a 3-story, 48-unit apartment building proposed for Rollins College faculty and staff housing.
+17 Planning & Zoning Board meeting to express concerns over a three-story, 48-unit apartment building proposed for Rollins College faculty and staff housing.
 The meeting, originally set for Jan.
 9, had been rescheduled due to inclement weather and was the first of two public hearings on the proposal.

 The 80,981-square-foot building would occupy a 1.8-acre off-campus property made up of separate college-owned lots that include 273 W. New England Ave., 262, 308 and 316 W. Welbourne Ave., and 210 S. Virginia Ave.
 The college is also requesting exceptions to city codes to accommodate several challenges.